zju3dv/LoFTR/README.md

   - the megadepth-1500-testset (~600MB).
   - 4 pretrained models of indoor-ds, indoor-ot, outdoor-ds and outdoor-ot (each ~45MB).

-By now, the LoFTR-DS model is ready to go!
+By now, the environment is all set and the LoFTR-DS model is ready to go!
+If you want to run LoFTR-OT, some extra steps are needed:

 <details>
   <summary>[Requirements for LoFTR-OT]</summary>